Look at all of these wonderful combinations!

 - If you’ve chosen an On-location Session, do you want a city setting or natural scene?

 - Length of your session?
-There are three options-A, B, or C. Use this link to see the details of pricing for each option. https://bangimages.com/pricing
+There are two options-A or B. Use this link to see the details of pricing for both options. https://bangimages.com/pricing

-- Do you want to choose an add-on such as digital files, printed images, or a book?
+- Do you want to choose an add-on such as digital files, printed images, or an album?
 These may be part of your package or purchased once you’ve reviewed your online gallery.

 - Now, here’s your homework-to think about your clothing!
 What will you and others wear (if you’re being photographed with others)?
 This is a little bit of a challenge.
 While I don’t think you should fret over it, I do think it’s important to think about.